freakent/dbus-mqtt-devices/README.md

 To get the driver up and running, download the latest release from github and then run the setup script.

 1. ssh into venus device (as root)
+If you have not yet enabled root (uperuser) access via SSH, follow the instructions here: https://www.victronenergy.com/live/ccgx:root_access.

 2. Download the latest zip from github and extract contents